Monarch of the Glen (TV series): Locations

 While the fictional Glenbogle estate in Compton Mackenzie's Highland novels place the estate near Ben Nevis, the series is filmed in and around the Cairngorms, Badenoch and Strathspey, with Ben Nevis replaced by the fictional Ben Bogle.

 Ardverikie House, designed by John Rhind in 1870 and built in the Scottish baronial style, depicts Glenbogle Castle in Monarch of the Glen, while location filming took place in Kingussie and Laggan and scenes involving the loch use Loch Laggan.
-The majority of the programme was filmed on and around the Ardverikie Estate situated on the South-East bank of Loch Laggan.
+The majority of the programme was filmed on and around the Ardverikie Estate situated on the south-east bank of Loch Laggan.
 Glenbogle Station was filmed at Broomhill railway station, near Nethy Bridge.
 This station is the terminus of the Strathspey Railway, a restored steam railway.

 The River Pattack just up from the Ardverikie Estate was used several times.
 Glenbogle Church is the Cille Choirille Church near Roy Bridge.
 Lord Kilwillie's Castle is Balavil House, off the A9 road 2 miles north-east of Kingussie.

 Broadcast history

 Seven series were filmed, totaling 64 episodes (including a Hogmanay Special).
-The series was broadcasting internationally USA (BBC America and PBS), Australia (ABC), Canada (BBC Canada), Norway, Sweden, Hong Kong, New Zealand, France, the Netherlands, Belgium, Vietnam, and Dubai.
-The series is shown to more than 100 countries on BBC Entertainment (formerly BBC Prime), the BBC's 24-hour global entertainment channel, broadcast to Europe, the Middle East, and Africa.
+The series was broadcasting internationally USA (BBC America and PBS), Australia (ABC), Canada (BBC Canada), Norway, Sweden, Hong Kong, New Zealand, France, the Netherlands, Belgium, Vietnam and Dubai.
+The series is shown to more than 100 countries on BBC Entertainment (formerly BBC Prime), the BBC's 24-hour global entertainment channel, broadcast to Europe, the Middle East and Africa.
 Publicity in the United States included front-page coverage in the Chicago Tribune.
 Monarch of the Glen was Australia's most popular BBC drama in 2002 and 2003.

 Monarch of the Glen was broadcast in the United Kingdom on Sunday evenings on BBC One, usually at 20.00 GMT.
-British ratings in the first five series were high, but lowered after the departure of several of the main characters (Archie, Hector, Lexie, Duncan, and Katrina).
+British ratings in the first five series were high, but lowered after the departure of several of the main characters (Archie, Hector, Lexie, Duncan and Katrina).
 A petition was formed by 21-year-old "Boglie" Emma Richards to ensure that lead character Archie stayed on the show, but it failed when the actor left the show midway through the fifth series.

 Ratings hit an all-time low in 2004, and BBC bosses axed the show, but promised that they would bring back many of the cast from earlier series for a fantastic series finale.
-The seventh and final series did bring back Richard Briers, Hamish Clark, and Julian Fellowes as promised by the BBC, but the reunion didn't include Archie or Lexie.
+The seventh and final series saw the return of Richard Briers, Hamish Clark and Julian Fellowes as promised by the BBC, but the reunion did not include Archie or Lexie.